AddyRdz/Mongoose-CRUD-Lessons/04_model_associations.md

 }
 ```

-Which, when the `ObjectId`s are expanded, would look like this:
+Which, when the `ObjectId`s are expanded using .populate() (more on this later), our query would look like this:

 ```javascript
 {